 Parameter Name Default Description Applicable to Debug OFF Sets the type of logging performed for debugging operations.
 The debugging information is written to the /tmp/wlproxy.log file on UNIX systems and c:\TEMP\wlproxy.log on Windows NT/2000 systems.
-ISAPI and Apache Override this location and filename by setting the WLLogFile parameter to a different directory and file.
+Microsoft IIS, Oracle iPlanet Web Server, and Apache HTTP Server Override this location and filename by setting the WLLogFile parameter to a different directory and file.
 (See the WLTempDir parameter for an additional way to change this location.)
 Ensure that the tmp or TEMP directory has write permission assigned to the user who is logged in to the server.
 Set any of the following logging options (HFC,HTW,HFW, and HTC options may be set in combination by entering them separated by commas, for example "HFC,HTW"): ON - The plug-in logs informational and error messages.
 OFF - No debugging information is logged.
 HFC - The plug-in logs headers from the client, informational, and error messages.
 HTW - The plug-in logs headers sent to WebLogic Server, and informational and error messages.
 HFW - The plug-in logs headers sent from WebLogic Server, and informational and error messages.
 HTC - The plug-in logs headers sent to the client, informational messages, and error messages.
 ERR - Prints only the Error messages in the plug-in.
 ALL - The plug-in logs headers sent to and from the client, headers sent to and from WebLogic Server, information messages, and error messages.
 WLLogFile See the Debug parameter Specifies path and file name for the log file that is generated when the Debug parameter is set to ON.
 You must create this directory before setting this parameter.
-ISAPI and Apache
+Microsoft IIS, Oracle iPlanet Web Server, and Apache HTTP Server

-Parameter Name Default Description Applicable to WLDNSRefreshInterv 0 (Lookup once, Only applies to Apache.
-Apache plug-in al during startup) If defined in the proxy configuration, specifies number of seconds interval at which WebLogic Server refreshes DNS name to IP mapping for a server.
+Parameter Name Default Description Applicable to WLDNSRefreshInterval 0 (Lookup once, during startup) If defined in the proxy configuration, specifies number of seconds interval at which WebLogic Server refreshes DNS name to IP mapping for a server.
 This can be used in the event that a WebLogic Server instance is migrated to a different IP address, but the DNS name for that server's IP remains the same.
 In this case, at the specified refresh interval the DNS<->IP mapping will be updated.
-WLTempDir See the Debug parameter Specifies the directory where a wlproxy.log will be created.
+Oracle iPlanet Web Server and Apache HTTP Server WLTempDir See the Debug parameter Specifies the directory where a wlproxy.log will be created.
 If the location fails, the Plug-In resorts to creating the log file under C:/temp in Windows and /tmp in all Unix platforms.
-ISAPI and Apache plug-in Also specifies the location of the wl_proxy directory for POST data files.
-When both WLTempDir and WLLogFile are set, WLLogFile will override as to the location of wlproxy.log.WLTempDir will still determine the location of wl_proxy directory.
+Microsoft IIS, Oracle iPlanet Web Server, and Apache HTTP Server Also specifies the location of the wl_proxy directory for POST data files.
+When both WLTempDir and WLLogFile are set, WLLogFile will override as to the location of wlproxy.log.WLTempDir will still determine the location of wl proxy directory.
 DebugConfigInfo OFF Enables the special query parameter " WebLogicBridgeConfig".
 Use it to get details about configuration parameters from the plug-in.
-ISAPI and Apache plug-in For example, if you enable " WebLogicBridgeConfig" by setting DebugConfigInfo and then send a request that includes the query string ?
+Microsoft IIS, Oracle iPlanet Web Server, and Apache HTTP Server For example, if you enable " WebLogicBridgeConfig" by setting DebugConfigInfo and then send a request that includes the query string ?
 WebLogicBridgeConfig, then the plug-in gathers the configuration information and run-time statistics and returns the information to the browser.
 The plug-in does not connect to WebLogic Server in this case.
 This parameter is strictly for debugging and the format of the output message can change with releases.
 For security purposes, keep this parameter turned OFF in production systems.